mburnayev/B.BOYT/README.md

 Create system design diagram(s) | design notations my beloved | ✅
 Test USB speaker/audio playing | - | ✅
 Test USB microphone/audio capture | - | ✅
-Figure out what tools to use | might have to go back to revisit this (# of revisits: 3), but I think I have everything | ✅ Test Whisper model performance | wouldn't play nicely with PyGame since it wanted to hog the audio drivers, also memory footprint is huge | ❎
+Figure out what tools to use | might have to go back to revisit this (# of revisits: 5), but I think I have everything | ✅ Test Whisper model performance | wouldn't play nicely with PyGame since it wanted to hog the audio drivers, also memory footprint is huge | ❎
 Set up Vosk | - | ✅
 Test Vosk model performance | success? vosk-model-en-us-0.22-lgraph was too memory intensive, but vosk-model-small-en-us-0.15 did the job  | ✅
 Add confirmation voice line | - | ✅
 Reclaim RAM for stronger model usage | <li> no more sshing via souped up vscode connection <li> tweaked raspi-config to boot to cmdline instead of desktop <li> removed unnecessary utilities (CUPS) <br> Learned how RAM and swap memory work, discovered other issues in this process | 🆗
-Get new microSD card | ONN betrayed me... sold me a 32GB card with 0.5GB storage on it... | ✅ Add operation blocking to prevent input during interpretation or output | in progress | - Test GPIO output | - | -
+Get new microSD card | ONN betrayed me... sold me a 32GB card with 0.5GB storage on it... | ✅
-Retest vosk speech recognition model | - | -
+---------- | **Hiatus** | ----------
-Install and test FastWhisper model | - | -
+Install and test faster-whisper model | still slower (more computationally expensive) than the smallest Vosk model | ✅ Figure out how to [seemingly] continuously capture audio | ~~Might be able to get around this with a faster model~~ nope! just needed to add a grammar | ✅
-Figure out how to continuously capture audio | Might be able to get around this with a faster model | - Acquire Piezo element | - | -
+Retest vosk speech recognition model | - | ✅
-Test Piezo element/pressure sensing | - | -
+Multithread program to allow users to interrupt non-dispensing operations | in progress | - Acquire motor and test GPIO functionality | - | - Acquire Piezo element and test pressure sensing | - | -
 Conduct E2E testing | - | -
 Create BBOYT prototype | - | -
 Finish BBOYT v1 | - | -